 While ICMP echo requests are the most common, Nmap also employs other techniques, using TCP or UDP packets.
 For instance, Nmap might send a TCP SYN packet to a specific port; the host is considered online if a SYN/ACK or RST packet returns.

 It’s crucial to understand that these techniques may not always work as expected due to factors like firewalls, host configurations, or other network conditions that block or modify ICMP, TCP, or UDP traffic.

 To get accustomed to the tools and understand how to use them properly, you must perform Ethical hacking involves professionals intentionally probing computer systems for vulnerabilities.
 Unlike malicious hackers, ethical hackers have permission to break into the systems they test.
-Their primary goal is to discover....
+Their primary goal is to discover and rectify security weaknesses before adversaries can exploit them.
+These individuals are often referred to as "white hat" hackers, drawing a distinction from malicious "black....
 The Ethical Hacking Workshop will teach you how to perform ethical hacking and give you hands-on experience with the relevant tools.
 It will help you understand the thought process involved when performing an ethical hack and how to leverage various techniques during an ethical hack to obtain results.
 By the end of this book, readers will be well-versed in ethical hacking.
 You can conduct a successful ethical hack, use the tools correctly, and understand how to interpret the results better to secure your environment.

 When should Nmap Host Discovery be Used?